5elfle5/coinflip-bet/README.md

 `npm install`

-- switch to localnet (currently not need, currently already on localnet)
+- switch to localnet (currently not needed, currently already on localnet)

 (find usages of https://api.devnet.solana.com in the project and replace them with http://localhost:8899)